 Using hand-drawn or computer-generated images, multimedia majors who graduate with BFA degrees can create animation sequences or storyboards.
 They work for ad agencies or for software, gaming, film or television companies.
 Multimedia artists use skills they've learned in art, computer and design classes.

-According to the U.S. Bureau of Labor Statistics (BLS), multimedia artists can expect a slower-than-average job growth rate of 6% between 2012 and 2022.
-In 2013, their median annual salary was $64,470, the BLS indicates.
+According to the U.S. Bureau of Labor Statistics (BLS), multimedia artists can expect a slightly slower-than-average job growth rate of 6% between 2014 and 2024.
+In 2015, their median annual salary was $63,970, the BLS indicates.

 Graphic design or multimedia design majors who graduate with Bachelor of Fine Arts degrees and gain work experience can also become art directors.
 They've developed technical competence in computer art and design in BFA classes.
 Successful graduates also have proven ability to meet deadlines.

 Theatre majors who concentrate in acting and graduate with a Bachelor of Fine Arts degree can pursue careers on the screen or the stage.
 The classes they've taken helped them develop acting and performance skills.
-Job growth is expected to be slower than average from 2012 through 2022, according to the BLS, and actors can expect that hopeful applicants will significantly outnumber the available roles.
-BLS data from 2013 reflected a median hourly wage for actors at that time of $22.15.
+Job growth is expected to be faster than average from 2014 through 2024, according to the BLS, with a job growth rate of 10%.
+BLS data from 2015 reflected a median hourly wage for actors at that time of $18.80.